aashraf22/Play-with-Python/README.md

-# Play with Python
+# Python Small Projects
-It's a repo for small python codes that I found its idea is cool to code it
+It's a repo for small python projects.
+Each project has its description in its folder